-I prepared a mediterranean stye dinner at home a couple of weeks ago and served for dessert fresh Greek yogurt with sliced blood oranges, freshly chopped cilantro, pistachio nuts and drizzled the whole shebang with some Greek thyme honey.
+So I prepared a mediterranean stye dinner at home a couple of weeks ago and served for dessert fresh Greek yogurt with sliced blood oranges, freshly chopped cilantro, pistachio nuts and drizzled the whole shebang with some Greek thyme honey.

 Keywords here: pastry (preferably fried), ricotta cheese, honey, (dried) nuts, treacle, vanilla, dried fruits… I guess you got it: pretty sugary and heavy stuff this is!

 All this and the sticky treats behind the counter made me somehow think of the Portuguese pastéis de Belém shop in Lisboa.
-There’s room inside for a cup of coffee with some sweets if the weather isn’t all that great but if you can, find yourself a place outside on the huge terrace.
+There is even room inside for a cup of coffee with some sweets if the weather isn’t all that great but if you can, find yourself a place outside on the huge terrace.

 Maltese Sweet Treats